 We partner with some great local companies to ensure the freshest and highest quality ingredients in our products.
-Gretchen Bee Ranch has supplied us with our natural beeswax since the birth of our company and Kitchen Pride has supplied the Shiitake mushrooms for one of our most popular products.
+The Beeswax Department has supplied us with our natural beeswax since the birth of our company and Kitchen Pride has supplied the Shiitake mushrooms for one of our most popular products.
 Not only are these business owners our colleagues, but our friends.

 Because goat milk is the key ingredient in our soap, we insist on the freshest and best quality goat milk possible.
 For that reason, we raise and nurture our own herd of majority Nubian milk goats.
 Each goat is special and named and lovingly cared for.
 They are provided with the best quality hay and grain, which often includes organic produce from our farm.
 Vitamins and minerals in their diet are important and supplemented so as to pass through to the milk and thus to the soap.

 We source our fragrant chaparral from the Chihuahuan desert near Fort Stockton, Texas; where it is harvested sustainably from our private nature reserve.
 Native Americans used the waxy, aromatic leaves for medicinal purposes.
 Our "Desert Rain" soap and skin saver, as well as our Shiitake salve, and beard balm are enhanced by this beautiful fresh scent.